 This results in an inconsistency in how different end-uses are treated and how liability is attributed, even though they will use the same transport infrastructure.
-As a pan-European CO2 network develops, this narrow definition creates challenges.
-Transport infrastructure is increasingly used to connect emitters not only to geological storage sites, but also to CO2 users.24 This shows the need to switch towards a 'chain-of-custody' approach that involves every part of the CO2 value chain.
-This includes the transportation, the refinement, and the end user.25
+As a pan-European CO_2 network develops, this narrow definition creates challenges.
+Transport infrastructure is increasingly used to connect emitters not only to geological storage sites, but also to CO_2 users.23 This shows the need to switch towards a 'chain-of-custody' approach that involves every part of the CO_2 value chain.
+This includes the transportation, the refinement, and the end user.24

-Table 1: An overview of the status of CO2 transport infrastructure with regards to the EU ETS liability under the current framework.
+Table 1: An overview of the status of CO2 transport infrastructure with regard to the EU ETS liability under the current framework.

-Destination after point of capture Liability Transported to CO 2 storage site Liability transferred to transport installation and storage site.
-26 Transported for use which intend to use CO 2 in a product which meets the criteria of the Delegated Act Liability transferred to transport installation and user Transported for use which does not intend to use CO 2 in a product that meets the criteria of the Delegated Act Liability retained with emitter
+Destination after the point of capture Liability Transported to the CO 2 storage site.
+Liability transferred to the transport installation and storage site.
+25 Transported for use which intends to use CO2 in a product that meets the criteria of the Delegated Act.
+Liability transferred to the transport installation and the user.
+Transported for use, which does not intend to use CO 2 in a product that meets the criteria of the Delegated Act.
+Liability retained with the emitter.